Skip to content

 Updates#

 There is the option to enable the automatic search for updates at program start.
 The MAKER_SEARCH_UPDATES config can enable this feature.
-CocktailBerry will then check the GitHub repository for new releases and informs the user about it.
+CocktailBerry will then check the GitHub repository for new releases and inform the user about it.
 If accepted, CocktailBerry will pull the latest version and restart the program afterwards.
-The migrator will also do any necessary steps to adjust local files, like the database to the latest release.
+The migrator will do any necessary steps to adjust local files, like the database to the latest release.

 Backups#